 Day Seven (Friday)

-Our farewell dinner tonight is in Castellina.
-We’ll make a toast to new friends and our Chianti experiences.
+Our apertivo and farewell dinner tonight is at our hotel in Castellina.
+We’ll make a toast to new friends and our many memorable Chianti experiences.

 Day Eight (Saturday)

-We’ll have an early breakfast together and then return to Florence by our chartered bus, one last journey together.
+We’ll have an early breakfast together and then return to Florence, one last journey together.
 Some will enjoy Florence for a few days and others will continue their travels by train or air.
 We know you’ll take with you the memories of a wonderful week!